 Community services include: fire protection; schools; transit service and recreation.
 Fire protection in the area is provided by the Regional District through the Malaspina Volunteer Fire Department.
-Kelly Creek Elementary School is the only school within the planning area.
 According to School Board projections, existing school facilities will adequately service the area well beyond the lifespan of this OCP.

-There is regular transit service through Area "C" along Highway 101 linking residents with the City of Powell River.
+There is regular transit service through Area "B" along Highway 101 and Padgett Road linking residents with the City of Powell River.
 Many who do not have access to a vehicle are concerned with the lack of service.
 A broad range of residents support the establishment of improved transit service for the area.